 Brummana High School’s bus transportation objective is to provide safe travel for students from homes to school and the return journey.
 We contract a private school bus company to provide safe and efficient transportation for students under the provisions of the Lebanese law and regulations.

-There are currently 22 vans and 6 buses (2015-2020 models), and our policy is to have no vehicle older than 5 years.
+There are currently around 40 vehicles (2016-2021 models), and our policy is to have no vehicle older than 5 years.
 Each has an on-going maintenance programme and undergoes an annual mechanical inspection check of roadworthiness for conformity to technical standards and norms as set by the Ministry of Interior.

 Drivers are holders of a valid driver’s licence and undergo an annual medical check-up and sight test.
 They are experienced and appropriately trained when recruited and periodically thereafter.
 The training includes defensive driving, first aid, advanced driver training and hazard identification.
 Bus drivers have instructions not to leave the campus until all students have been accounted for.
 All drivers carry cellular telephones.